Trust Effect

 Trust Effect Overview

-• Always Deny: If this factor is not satisfied, the device will be denied authorization into all Banyan services.
+Always Deny | If the Trust Factor is not satisfied, the device will be denied authorization into all Cloud Secure Edge (CSE) services. |

-• Low Trust Level: If this factor is not satisfied, the device’s Trust Level will be set to low.
+Low | If the Trust Factor is not satisfied, the device’s Trust Level will be set to low. |

-• Medium Trust Level: If this factor is not satisfied, the device’s Trust level will be set to medium.
+Medium | If the Trust Factor is not satisfied, the device’s Trust level will be set to medium. |

-• No Effect: If this factor is not satisfied, it will have no effect on the device’s Trust Level, but will be displayed in the app.
-This is primarily used for testing purposes.
+No Effect | If this factor is not satisfied, it will have no effect on the device’s Trust Level, but will be displayed in the app.
+This is primarily used for testing purposes. |

 Trust Effect Example